 The Graduate Diploma in Professional Accounting will allow students to advance directly to the Capstone 1 module in the CPA Professional Education Program.
 This advanced standing means that students can complete a significant amount of their preparation prior to working full-time, thereby alleviating some of the stress associated with studying and working concurrently.
 Students who successfully complete the program will complete the requirements of four CPA PEP modules (Core 1, Core 2, Assurance Elective and Tax Elective) over the summer prior to the start of employment.

-Applications have closed for the Spring 2018 intake.
-They will reopen in Fall 2018 for the Spring 2019 intake.
-If you have any questions, please contact our admissions team at firstname.lastname@example.org.
+Applications open in the Fall prior to your intended start date.
+If you have any questions, please contact our admissions team at email@example.com.